 Information filed by the Miami County Sheriff’s Office:

-ASSAULT: A deputy responded to the Incarceration Facility for an assault complaint.
+ASSAULT: A deputy responded to the Miami County Incarceration Facility on an assault complaint.
 After further investigation Michael Minkner was charged with disorderly conduct.